ijiayi/blog-jiayi-zhou/content/draft/2014-04-01-git-quickstart.md

 [TOC]

-This article describe the GitHub flow with shared repository.
+This article describes the GitHub flow using shared repository.

 The pull request is used for review processing.